antmicro/topwrap/docs/source/interconnect_gen.md

-(interconnect-generation)=
 # Interconnect generation

+Interconnects enable the connection of multiple interfaces in a many-to-many topology, as opposed to the traditional one-to-one manager-subordinate connection.
+This approach facilitates data transmission between multiple IP cores over a single interface, with the interconnect serving as an middle-man.

 :::{warning}
 Interconnect generation is an experimental feature.

 Currently, creating and showing them is not possible in the Topwrap GUI.
 :::

-Interconnects are a convenient feature that allows users to connect multiple interfaces together in a many-to-many topology, instead of the traditional one-to-one connection between a manager and a subordinate.
-This provides a method of transmitting data between multiple IP cores over a single interface connection in which the interconnect acts as a middle-man.
+Each manager can communicate with any subordinate connected to the interconnect.
+Every connected subordinate must be assigned a predefined address range, allowing the interconnect to route data based on the address specified by the manager.

+A typical interconnect topology diagram is shown below.

 ```{mermaid}
 :alt: Interconnect topology diagram